wolverine2k/crunchy/branches/florianbiree/crunchy/src/tests/test_colourize.rst

 colourize.py tests
 ==================

-Tested successfully with Python 2.4, 2.5 and 3.0a1

 Note that in order to have tests compatible with Python 2.x and 3.x, we can not use "print" since it is a statement in 2.x and a function in 3.x; the same is true with "exec".
 Furthermore, parsing of code sample with comments appears to be done differently by the tokenizer;